nusco/tutorials/docs/mac/step_four.md

 	 cryptic to you, don't worry.
 As long as you type the words correctly, they will work for you!

-8. Once the image has the software it needs, you instruct the software to run when the image is loaded.
+10. Once the image has the software it needs, you instruct the software to run when the image is loaded.

 	![Line two](/mac/images/line_three.png)

  	This line tells the `fortune` program to send its nifty quotes to the `cowsay` program.

-9. Save your work and the Dockerfile by choosing **File > Save** from the TextEdit menu or by pressing CMD + S on your keyboard.
+11. Save your work and the Dockerfile by choosing **File > Save** from the TextEdit menu or by pressing CMD + S on your keyboard.

 	At this point, you have all your software ingredients and behaviors described in a Dockerfile.
 You are ready to build a new image.

 ## Step 2.
 Build an image from your Dockerfile

-1. Place your cursor back in your Boot2Docker terminal.
+1. Place your cursor back in your Docker Quickstart Terminal.

 2. Make sure the Dockerfile is in the current directory by typing `cat Dockerfile`